Antonio Meucci: Electromagnetic telephone

 Meucci devised an electromagnetic telephone as a way of connecting his second-floor bedroom to his basement laboratory, and thus being able to communicate with his wife.
 Between 1856 and 1870, Meucci developed more than 30 different kinds of telephones on the basis of this prototype.

 A postage stamp was produced in Italy in 2003 that featured a portrait of Meucci.
 Around 1858, artist Nestore Corradi sketched Meucci's communication concept.
 His drawing was used to accompany the stamp in a commemorative publication of the Italian Postal and Telegraph Society.

 Meucci intended to develop his prototype but did not have the financial means to keep his company afloat in order to finance his invention.
 His candle factory went bankrupt and Meucci was forced to unsuccessfully seek funds from rich Italian families.
 In 1860, he asked his friend Enrico Bandelari to look for Italian capitalists willing to finance his project.
-However, military expeditions led by Garibaldi in Italy had made the political situation in that country too unstable for anybody to invest.
+However, military expeditions led by Garibaldi, in what was about to become Italy, had made the geopolitical situation too unstable for anybody to invest.

 Bankruptcy

 At the same time, Meucci was led to poverty by some fraudulent debtors.
 On 13 November 1861 his cottage was auctioned.
 The purchaser allowed the Meuccis to live in the cottage without paying rent, but Meucci's private finances dwindled and he soon had to live on public funds and by depending on his friends.
 As mentioned in William J. Wallace's ruling, during the years 1859–1861, Meucci was in close business and social relations with William E. Ryder, who invested money in Meucci's inventions and paid the expenses of his experiments.
 Their close working friendship continued until 1867.

-In August 1870, Meucci reportedly was able to capture a transmission of articulated human voice at the distance of a mile by using a copper plate as a conductor, insulated by cotton.
+In August 1870 Meucci reportedly was able to capture a transmission of articulated human voice at the distance of a mile by using a copper plate as a conductor, insulated by cotton.
 He called this device the "telettrofono".
 While he was recovering from injuries that befell him in a boiler explosion aboard a Staten Island ferry, the Westfield, Meucci's financial and health state was so bad that his wife sold his drawings and devices to a second-hand dealer to raise money.